-Fortunately, there are some simple ways to protect your personal information as you search for the perfect career move.
+Here are five ways to help protect your personal information as you pursue a career move.

-1. Don't put your home address on your resume
+1. Leave your home address off your resume

-https://www.lifelock.com/how-it-works/how-we-protect-you/There really is no need for an employer to ask for your Social Security number at the start of applying for a job, so job seekers should never include it on applications.
-The only situation in which you should provide your Social Security number is if you've already been hired and have accepted an offer, and the employer has expressed the need to run a background check.
-Even then, be sure the company that provided the offer is legitimate and that the person you are dealing with is in fact an employee at the designated company.
-Requests for information such as your driver's license number and passport number are also red flags.
+There’s probably no good reason why an employer needs your Social Security number when you apply for a job.
+So never include it on applications.
+You may need to supply your Social Security number if you've accepted a job offer, and the employer wants to run a background check.
+In that case, be sure the company that made the offer is legitimate.
+Also make sure the person you’re dealing with is an employee at the company.
+Requests for information such as your driver's license number and passport number can also be red flags.

 3. Use privacy setting on job sites

-Sites like Monster.com have privacy settings that allow users to limit the amount of views their resumes receive or to hide some identifying information, such as your contact information and current employer.
-It also allows employers to contact job applicants through a confidential email address.
+Some online job sites have privacy settings.
+These may allow you to limit the number of views your resume receives or to hide certain identifying information, such as your contact details and current employer.
+The websites may also allow employers to contact job applicants through a confidential email address.

 4. Don't provide links to personal social media accounts

-Providing a link to your Twitter page or Facebook profile could be an easy way to tip off an identity thief to your whereabouts and personal information.
-In fact, it's smart to clean up all social media accounts so they don't display too much identifying information, especially while you're on the lookout for a new job.
+Providing a link to your Twitter page or Facebook profile could be an easy way to tip off an identity thief to your location and personal information.
+In general, it's smart to clean up social media accounts so they don't display too much personal information.

 5. Know how to spot a scam

-When job offers seem too good to be true, it's usually a sign that something suspicious is brewing.
-Beware of job postings that promise a much higher income than your position usually offers, or work-from-home gigs that seem unrealistic.
-When in doubt, don't apply, because you just don't know who is on the receiving end.
-In addition, always do your research and due diligence to be sure the companies and positions you are applying for are legitimate.
+When job listings seem too good to be true, it's often a signal that something is amiss.
+Beware of job postings that promise a much higher income than a similar position usually offer.
+Be careful about work-from-home gigs that sound overly lucrative.
+When in doubt, it’s a good idea not to apply, because you just don't know who will be receiving your application.
+It’s always smart to do your research and due diligence to make sure the companies and positions you are applying for are legitimate.